Marion Enoch Boyles

 Marion Enoch Boyles (August 13, 1925 – 1992) was a state legislator in Mississippi.
-A Democrat, served in the Mississippi Senate from 1960 to 1964.
+He was born in Ruleville, MIssissippi.
+A Democrat, he served in the Mississippi Senate from 1960 to 1964.
+He attended Mississippi Delta Junior College, where he met his wife, Betty.
+After marriage the couple moved to Starkville where he completed his college degree at Mississippi State University.
 He was married for 43 years and was a teacher and school principal, as well as a member of the Mississippi Education Association.
+He was a Baptist, and a Freemason.